sonic-net/SONiC/doc/warm-reboot/Warmboot_Manager_HLD.md

 ### Testing Requirements/Design

-NSF Manager will have unit and component tests to verify shutdown orchestration and reconciliation monitoring functionality.
-Unit/Component tests will be added to all switch stack components that will register with NSF Manager to ensure that they process notifications from NSF Manager and update STATE DB correctly.
+Warmboot Manager will have unit and component tests to verify shutdown orchestration and reconciliation monitoring functionality.
+Unit/Component tests will be added to all switch stack components that will register with Warmboot Manager to ensure that they process notifications from Warmboot Manager and update STATE DB correctly.

 Integration tests will be added to verify the end-to-end functionality of this new warm-boot orchestration framework.
-At a high-level, the integration test will trigger warm reboot using NSF Manager and will verify that the switch warm reboots with 0 packet loss.
+At a high-level, the integration test will trigger warm reboot using Warmboot Manager and will verify that the switch warm reboots with 0 packet loss.
 The detailed test plan is out of scope of this design and will be shared separately.

-NSF Manager is independent of the underlying forwarding ASIC and thus it will support all NPU types.
+Warmboot Manager is independent of the underlying forwarding ASIC and thus it will support all NPU types.
 The above integration test can be used to verify warm-boot orchestration on the different NPU types.

 ### Open/Action items - if any